 Pictorial is the “seeing” stage, using representations of the objects to model problems.
 This stage encourages children to make a mental connection between the physical object and abstract levels of understanding by drawing or looking at pictures, diagrams or models which represent the objects in the problem.
 Children might draw the apples or representations of them.
 At this stage children will use number tracks, number lines and 100 squares.

 Abstract is the “symbolic” stage, where children are able to confidently use abstract symbols to model problems.
 Once a child has demonstrated that they have a solid understanding of the “concrete” and “pictorial” representations of the problem they are then able to access “abstract” concepts, such as using mathematical symbols and notation, for example +, –, x, ÷ to indicate addition, subtraction, multiplication and division.

 Within the Early Years Foundation stage (EYFS) maths is one of the four specific areas.
 Each specific area is divided into Early Learning Goals, for maths these are:

 Children learn about maths through play and their daily experiences.
 The more meaningful to them and ‘hands on’ it is, the better.

 In Foundation Stage maths is a key focus in each area - classroom; Winter Garden; outdoors.
 Each area is full of mathematical opportunities and has exciting things for children to explore, sort, compare, count, calculate, describe and reason about.
+Children are also taught using numicon and a range of number tracks and lines.
 They are challenged and supported to be creative, critical thinkers, problem solvers and to ‘have a go’.